-Section 501. - Members Management Advisory Group
+Section 501 - Members Advisory Group

-(A) There is hereby established a Members Management Advisory Group to assist the Executive Director in carrying out the regular business of the Authority.
-All functions previously served by the Members Steering Group under Administrative Decision 87.3 and the Liaison Group under Administrative Decision 87-5 are transferred to the Members Management Group, established under this Section, except that all references in Administrative Decision 87.5 to the "Members Steering Group" shall be considered references to "the Authority Members".
-Except as provided in subsection (b), the structure of the Members Management Group shall be the same as the structure of the Liaison Group under Administrative Decision 87-5.

-(B) Members of the Members Management Advisory Group shall consist of senior managers active in Columbia Basin management, each appointed by an Authority Member if such Member choses to have representation, and the chairs of the Anadromous Fish Advisory Committee, Resident Fish Advisory Committee and Wildlife Advisory Committee established under Section 502.

-(C) The Members Advisory Group will operate under the following guidelines:

-(1) Assist the Executive Director in carrying out the policies and goals of the Authority;

-(2) Be issue oriented and consider both proactive and reactive issues;

-(3) Only consider and recommend policy positions to the Members;

-(4) Recommend decisions to the Members when policy guidelines are unclear;

-(5) Assist the Members in their committee oversight responsibilities;

-(6) Recommend agenda issues and develop consent calendars for the Members actions;

-(7) Consider issues brought up by any one of the Members Advisory Group members;

-(8) Schedule meetings for the third Tuesday of each month but will hold meetings only as needed;
+- (A) Established -- There is hereby established a Members Advisory Group to assist the Executive Director in carrying out the regular business of the Authority. - (B) Membership -- Members of the Members Advisory Group shall consist of senior managers active in Columbia Basin management, each appointed by an Authority Member if such Member chooses to have representation, and the chairs of the Anadromous Fish Advisory Committee, Resident Fish Advisory Committee, and Wildlife Advisory Committee established under Section 502. - (C) Guidelines -- The Members Advisory Group will operate under the following guidelines: - (1) Assist the Executive Director in carrying out the policies and goals of the Authority; - (2) Be issue oriented and consider both proactive and reactive issues; - (3) Only consider and recommend policy positions to the Members: - (4) Recommend decisions to the Members when policy guidelines are unclear; - (5) Assist the Members in their committee oversight responsibilities; - (6) Recommend agenda issues and develop consent calendars for the Members actions; - (7) Consider issues brought up by any one of the Members Advisory Group members; - (8) Schedule meetings for the third Tuesday of each month but will hold meetings only as needed;

-(9) Use telecommunication systems as necessary to allow for participation;

-(10) Document meeting action only through the letters and recommendations agreed to by consensus.

-(11) Differences unresolved by the Members Advisory Group will be forwarded through the Executive Director to Members for resolution;
+- (9) Use telecommunication systems as necessary to allow for participation; - (10) Document meeting action only through the letters and recommendations agreed to by consensus; and - (11) Differences unresolved by the Members Advisory Group will be referred to the Members as provided in Section 404(E)(2).

-(2) A quorum shall consist of representatives of -

-(A) one Federal Agency Authority Member;

-(B) two State Agency Authority Members, one member each from Idaho or Montana, and from Oregon or Washington; and

-(C) three Tribal Authority Members, one each who is a member of the Columbia River Intertribal Fish Commission and the Upper Columbia River United Tribes, and one who is a representative of either the Burns-Paiute, the Salish Kootenai, the Shoshone Bannock, or the Shoshone Paiute Tribes.

-(D) The Authority Chair, or a designated representative, shall serve as Chair of the chair of the Members Management Advisory Group shall be selected by the members of the committee.
-The Executive Director of the Authority shall facilitate meetings of the Members Management Group.

-(E) The Members Advisory Group shall operate by consensus.
-A quorum of designated representatives is desirable but not essential to conducting committee business.

-(F) Proxy participation is permitted at Members Management Advisory Group meetings, except for purposes of establishing a quorum under this section.
-Proxies must be in writing.
+(D) Committee Procedures --

+- (1) The chair of the Members Advisory Group shall be selected by the members of the committee. - (2) The Members Advisory Group shall operate by consensus.
+A quorum of designated representatives as described in Section 404(B)(2) is desirable but not essential to conducting committee business, except as prescribed in Section 505A. - (3) Proxy participation is permitted at Members Advisory Group meetings. - (4) Regularly scheduled meetings of the Members Advisory Group shall be open to the public.
+The public shall be provided an opportunity for limited comment.
+Closed meetings (executive sessions) may be called as necessary to discuss sensitive issues with final action to take place in open session. - (5) Authority staff shall facilitate Members Advisory Group meetings but not be a part of the decision process.
+Authority staff will be responsible for the distribution of agendas, reports, etc., as well as meeting arrangements. - (6) The chair or vice chair with the assistance of staff shall prepare a written agenda prior to each meeting with copies sent to each designee, the Executive Director, and interested parties no later than one week prior to each meeting. - (7) The chair or vice chair with the assistance of staff shall distribute the action notes as agreed to at each meeting to each designee, the Executive Director and interested parties no later than one week after the meeting.

-Section 502. - Technical Advisory Committees
+Section 502 - Technical Advisory Committees

-(A) Composition. - The Members are hereby authorized to establish technical advisory committees by Administrative Rule.
+(A) Composition -- The Members are hereby authorized to establish technical advisory committees by Administrative Rule.

-(B) Committee Functions. -
+(B) Committee Functions --

 (1) Policy assignments from the Members to the Members Advisory Group shall be by consensus of the Members.
-Assignments to any technical advisory Committee shall be by consensus action of the Members or Members Management Advisory Group, and submitted through the corresponding chair.
+Assignments to any technical advisory committee shall be by consensus action of the Members or Members Advisory Group, and submitted through the corresponding chair.